siddhiGvc2/KwikpayCodeBT/main/Documents/chnagelog.md

 ## 1.23 C - 130625
--- UartDebugInfo variannble added to disable Uart Logs
+-- UartDebugInfo variannble added to disable Uart Logs.
+-- Only QR:, STATUS? commands enabled on uart.